troclaux/notes/aws.md

   - client vpn: allows **individual** users to securely access AWS resources and on-premises private networks
     - the connection goes over the public internet, but the traffic is encrypted
     - the client device behaves as if it is part of the private network
-  - site-to-site vpn: creates an encrypted connection between your on-premises network and your Amazon VPC over the public internet
+  - site-to-site vpn: creates an encrypted connection between your on-premises network and your VPC over the public internet
 - direct connect (DX): dedicated private network connection between your on-premises, bypassing the public internet

 ### transit gateway

 > connect to multiple VPCs and/or on-premises infrastructure through a centralized hub

-- works with
-  - connect gateway
-  - vpn connections
-  - vpc
-  - subnets
-  - internet gateway
-  - nat gateway/instances
-  - nacl
-  - security groups
-  - vpc peering
-  - elastic ip
-  - vpc endpoints
-  - PrivateLink
+- simplifies network architecture
-  - pc flow logs
-  - site-to-site vpn
-  - client vpn
-  - direct connect
-  - transit gateway
+- makes it easier to manage connectivity at scale
+- works with everything (connect gateway, vpn connections, vpc, subnets, internet gateway, nat gateway/instances, nacl, security groups, vpc peering, elastic ip, vpc endpoints, PrivateLink, pc flow logs, site-to-site vpn, client vpn, direct connect, transit gateway)

 ## lambda